Seeking community partners by August 9, 2024

 You could be a Design Sprint Project Partner if you:

-• Would like students to design activities to engage with stakeholders.
+- Would like students to design activities to engage with people proximate to the project (PPPs).

-• Are happy to attend class sessions that your stakeholders are a part of, and listen and learn.
+- Are able to attend class sessions that your PPPs are a part of to listen and learn.

 You could be a Semester-Long Project Partner if you:

-• Would like to work with students to shape design activities to engage with stakeholders.
+- Would like to work with students to shape design activities to engage with people proximate to the project (PPPs).

-• Are happy to attend class sessions that your stakeholders are a part of, and receive written products to support ongoing design thinking work.
+- Are able to attend class sessions that your PPPs are a part of to listen and learn.

 Based on the items that apply to you in Step 2, you might be a better fit for one of these partnerships, or you may be a good fit for both.
 Go to Step 3 to learn more about expectations for each type of partnership.